Gabriel-AMV/test-actions/.github/IOS_SECRETS_SETUP.md

 - [ ] Export certificate as `.p12` with password
 - [ ] Create App IDs for all environments (dev, qa, uat, production)
 - [ ] Create Provisioning Profiles for all environments
-- [ ] Create App Store Connect API Key (for uploads later)
 - [ ] Convert all files to base64
 - [ ] Add all secrets to GitHub
 - [ ] Create GitHub Environments (dev, qa, uat, production)
-- [ ] Test with a push to `develop` branch

----

-## Common Issues & Solutions

-### "No valid signing identity found"

-- ✅ Make sure you exported BOTH the certificate AND private key as `.p12`
-- ✅ Verify the certificate hasn't expired
-- ✅ Check that base64 encoding is correct (no extra newlines)

-### "No provisioning profile matches"

-- ✅ Ensure provisioning profile Bundle ID matches your app's Bundle ID exactly
-- ✅ Check that the provisioning profile includes your distribution certificate
-- ✅ Verify the provisioning profile hasn't expired

-### "Certificate password incorrect"

-- ✅ Double-check you're using the password you set when exporting the `.p12`
-- ✅ Try exporting the certificate again with a new password

-### "Team ID not found"

-- ✅ Verify you copied the correct Team ID (10 characters)
-- ✅ Make sure you have access to the Apple Developer account

-### "API Key invalid"

-- ✅ Ensure you copied the entire `.p8` file content including BEGIN/END lines
-- ✅ Check that Key ID and Issuer ID are correct
-- ✅ Verify the API key hasn't been revoked

 ---